matteo-pacini/RadioGoGo/README.md

 - **Windows:** For a smooth experience on Windows, consider using [Windows Terminal](https://aka.ms/terminal).
 It offers multiple tabs, a GPU-accelerated text rendering engine, and a rich set of customization options.
 If you're fond of UNIX-like environments, [WSL (Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/) combined with Windows Terminal can be a powerful duo.

-- **Linux:** On Linux, most modern terminals should work well with BubbleTea.
+- **Linux:** On Linux, most modern terminals should work well with RadioGoGo.
 However, [Alacritty](https://github.com/alacritty/alacritty), a GPU-accelerated terminal, and [Terminator](https://gnometerminator.blogspot.com/p/introduction.html), known for its flexibility, stand out as exceptional choices.
 Both offer great performance and customization options to enhance your TUI experience.

 - **macOS:** On macOS, while the default Terminal.app should work fine, you might want to explore [iTerm2](https://iterm2.com/) for its advanced features, superior performance, and extensive customization options. iTerm2's integration with macOS makes it a preferred choice for many developers.